daneoj/Doomers_RayCast_API/index.md

 DrawRays()
 - Draws the most recent Raycasts that have been stored by the RCCamera after raycasting onto a GridMap.

+getHorizonLine()
+setHorizonLine(height)
+moveHorizonLine(d)
+- Getter/Setter/Mover for the horizon line the raycaster renders with.

+getFishEye()
+setFishEye(b)
+- Getter/Setter for whether to use FishEye effect

 ## GridMap API: